-In our opinion, the basic financial statements referred to above present fairly, in all material respects, the financial position of Gerald R. Ford International Airport Authority as of December 31, 2019 and 2018 and the changes in its financial position and its cash flows thereof for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Gerald R. Ford International Airport Authority as of December 31, 2020 and 2019 and the changes in its financial position and its cash flows thereof for the years then ended in accordance with accounting principles generally accepted in the United States of America.